maverick0025/distributedSystemsAndCloudComputingInJava/mongodb_terminal/README.md

             - It simply connects to the MongoDB cluster using mongos.
             - Once the connection is successfull, we generate 10,000 movies and place all of them in our movies collection.
             - Run the application.
+            - need to add java data bind xml dependency and also bump the mongodb driver version to 3.9.0.
         - Now, we can see 10,000 new documents in our video db collection and a full rebalancing of our chunks among the previous two shards created.
         - `sh.status()` to look at our new chunks distribution.
 And previously, we set the maximum size for a chunk as 1MB, now that we have 10,000 entries, we definitely increased that threshold.
 So now we have 15 chunks of documents in our collection.
 We can also see, our balancer placed 7 of them in shard0000 and 8 in shard0001.
 We can also see the exact range of names in each chunk and these names are sorted in alphabetic order just like we expected.
         - So now if we want to query all movies that start with letter 'F' , they will all be in the same shard0000 despite being spread in 3 chunks.